-Time and again, at BYJU’s we have stressed on the importance of reading newspapers which has become an indispensable part of the preparation towards UPSC Civil Services Examination.
-For a competitive exam of this importance, reading newspapers is extremely crucial as the weightage given to the dynamic part of the syllabus is pretty huge and it’s ever increasing.
-In this article, you can read about how to make notes from The Hindu for IAS exam.
+For UPSC Civil Services Examination, reading newspapers is extremely crucial as the weightage given to the dynamic part of the UPSC Prelims syllabus and Mains syllabus is pretty huge.
+In this article, you can learn how to make notes from newspapers for IAS exam.

-One needs to be extremely well versed with the IAS exam pattern and UPSC Syllabus before kick starting with the current affairs preparation.
+It is pragmatic to be well versed in the IAS exam pattern and the UPSC Syllabus before kick-starting the current affairs preparation.
 A beginner having less understanding of the UPSC syllabus and pattern will take substantial time to read and prepare from the newspapers.
-Going through the syllabus thoroughly help an aspirant to pick the right articles/issues from the Newspaper from the exam perspective, while leaving out irrelevant ones.
-This way, the time spent on the Newspapers will be reduced as well as he/she is well aware as to which articles to read and which ones to skip.
+Going through the syllabus and previous years’ papers thoroughly help an aspirant to pick the right articles/issues from the newspaper(s) from the exam perspective while leaving out irrelevant ones.
+This way, the time spent on the Newspapers will be reduced and the aspirant would be well aware as to which articles to read and which ones to skip.

-The question is how to make notes from newspaper for UPSC and make it meaningful.
-Notes making is indeed an art and one picks it up over a period of time.
-Notes should be concise, effective and readable in a short time, all at once.
-The ways in which notes can be prepared for IAS exam can vary according to person to person.
-2 noted methods are as mentioned below:
+The question is how to make notes from a newspaper for UPSC and make it meaningful.
+Note making is indeed an art and one picks it up over a period of time.
+Notes should be concise, effective and readable in a short time.
+The ways in which notes can be prepared for IAS exam can vary from person to person.
+Two methods are mentioned below:

-- Few aspirants prefer to maintain dedicated register/book/pages or flip cards and divide it by months, subjects and topics.
+- A few aspirants prefer to maintain dedicated register/book/pages or flip cards and categorise them by months, subjects and topics.

-Both the techniques of note making mentioned above have its pros and limitations.
-It is to each one’s discretion as to which technique holds good for them.
+Both the techniques of note making mentioned above have their pros and cons.
+It is up to the individual to figure out which method works best for them.

-Let’s have a look at few pointers on how to make effective notes from newspaper for UPSC:
+Here are a few pointers on how to make effective notes from newspapers for UPSC:

-- A thorough understanding of the different sections of Newspaper: Primary focus should be given to important articles, defense news, economy, constitutional amendments, Environment, Government bills and schemes, International affairs, social issues, etc. This aids in efficient note making.
+- Primary focus should be given to editorials, defence news, economy, constitutional amendments, Environment, Government bills and schemes, International affairs, social issues, court rulings, etc.

-- Note making shouldn’t be an exact replica of what is given in the newspapers.
-An aspirant is expected to note down the summary of important issues and articles.
-Maintain the very essence of the article, note down the theme, facts, reasons, benefits, implications etc. One needs to mainly focus on the key phrases.
+- An aspirant is expected to note down the summary of important issues and articles.
+Maintain the very essence of the article, note down the theme, facts, reasons, benefits, implications, etc.

-- The notes prepared for current affairs needs to be very crisp.
+- The notes prepared for current affairs need to be crisp.
 As they say, “Less is always more in UPSC preparation”.

-- One needs to learn how to relate dynamic and static sources to get in-depth understanding.
-When a judgment or ruling is noted down, a student also needs to understand its relevance in the syllabus by relating it to be it Polity, Economics or Geography.
+- One needs to learn how to relate dynamic and static sources to get an in-depth understanding.
+When a judgment or ruling is noted down, a student also needs to understand its relevance to the syllabus by associating it with Polity, Economics or Geography.

 - Make a habit of noting down social issues and challenges that our society is facing.
-These can be used in answer writing in mains where an aspirant can quote the same to substantiate their point.
+An aspirant can quote the same in UPSC GS or Essay papers to substantiate their point.
 While noting this down, include all the facts, pros and cons and also note down any recent incidents related to that.

 - Editorials are extremely important as they contain opinions and analysis on various subjects.
 Editorials can have biased opinions.
 But as a UPSC aspirant, it is expected of that person to identify points, both for the topic and against the topic.
 This helps in building one’s perspective which needs to be neutral.